Surviving A Water Crisis

 What Is A Ceramic Water Filter?

-The filter consists of a ceramic shell which usually contains activated carbon.
+The filter consists of a ceramic shell which usually contains activated carbon (we have an article about how to make activated charcoal/carbon if you’re interested).
 The ceramic shell has sub-micron sized pores which filter out small contaminants such as bacteria and particulates while the carbon inside treats the water by removing a wide spectrum of chemicals.
 Specialized filters that remove particular chemicals such as fluoride or arsenic can also be manufactured by using other media in place of the carbon.

 Low Cost Water Filtration Used In Third World Countries And Disaster Recovery